-In an exclusive interview with Sarah Mills, Peter Tatchell speaks about the rise of Islamism, his surprising takes on identity politics and multiculturalism, the failures of the Left to defend LGBT Muslims, and police handling of death threats against him by Islamist extremists.
+In an exclusive interview with Sarah Mills, Peter Tatchell speaks about the rise of Islamism, his takes on identity politics and multiculturalism, the failures of the Left to defend LGBT Muslims, and police handling of death threats against him.

 Written by Sarah Mills

 Peter Tatchell was still in Brighton for Pride when I interviewed him on Sunday, August 6.
-I had drawn up a plethora of questions for him beforehand, mostly concerning his views on the contemporary debate surrounding sexuality and gender identity, his take on the achievements of the LGBT community thus far, and the future of the movement for equality.
-I would have to save those questions for another interview.
-I received an email from the renowned human rights activist that clearly delineated the topic to be covered that day.
-It was none other than that which has usurped the conversations of both traditional and social media.
+I had drawn up questions for him beforehand, mostly concerning his views on the contemporary debate surrounding sexuality and gender identity, his take on the achievements of the LGBT community thus far, and the future of the movement for equality.
+He asked me, however, if we could discuss something else entirely.

 The rise of political Islam: 1995 to present